mateuszniechwiej/Ms-1-LP/README.md

 From the navigation bar on every page visitor will be able to be directed to **Contact us** section where he can find a contact form and links to company email and telephone.
 >4.
 I want to be able to locate the Cafe and the remaining ice-cream shops.

-On all devices in the navigations menu visitor will find a link to **Locations** page where he/she can find __directions__ link icon opening google maps in a new tab with the exact location of place he/she is interested to go.
+On all devices in the navigation menu visitor will find a link to **Locations** page where he/she can find __directions__ link icon-opening Google maps in a new tab with the exact location of place he/she is interested in going to.
 (Available on all pages).

 Also on desktop view visitor will find on the right side of the navigation bar a location icon.
 After clicking on that link google maps with all three locations will be opened in a new tab.
 (This option will be available on all Pages)
 >5.
-I want to know what facilities are available in each location (like parking, seat in/out, "is coffee/drinks available and other deserts?", "can I pay with a card?").
+I want to know what facilities are available in each location (like parking, seat in/out, "is coffee available and other deserts?"; "can I pay with a card?").

 A visitor will be able to find about the facilities on the **Locations** page.
 >6.
 I want to view the current company "Menu".

-On all devices in the navigations bar visitor will find a link to **_MENU_** opening in a new tab in a pdf file.
+On all devices in the navigation bar visitor will find a link to **_MENU_** opening in a new tab in a pdf file.
 >7.
 I want to find reviews about this company on social media.

-For all devices visitor will find social icons in the footer linked to existing social media accounts and trip advisor information about this place.
+For all devices visitors will find social icons in the footer linked to existing social media accounts and trip advisor information about this place.

 Additionally in desktop view on the right side of the navbar visitor will find social media links to Facebook and Instagram.
 >8.
 I want to find photos or videos of the places and products.

-On all devices in the navigations menu visitor will find a link to the **Gallery** page where he/she can find photos of the product and places the product is served.
+On all devices in the navigation menu visitor will find a link to the **Gallery** page where he/she can find photos of the product and places the product is served.

 Photos and other media are also available on "Lawendowe Pole " Facebook and Instagram accounts.

 A muted video used as a gif will be available in the **About** section.
 >9.
 I want to enjoy the design of the website and the content.

 A visitor will find an easily navigated website, with an intuitive way to find the content.
-Colours, fonts and images and video used in this project also were chosen for a better visual experience.
+Colours, fonts and images and video used in this project were also chosen for a better visual experience.
 ### Returning visitor stories:
 >1.
 I want to find contact information.
 >2.
 I want to find directions to the Café and the remaining ice-cream shops.